SFDO-Tooling/CumulusCI/docs/cli.md

 ## Troubleshoot Errors

 Errors happen!
-That\'s why `cci` provides tools to extract error details so that they can be reported and triaged.
+That's why `cci` provides tools to extract error details so that they can be reported and triaged.

 ### Report Error Logs